HeatherRemacle/exchangelabops/plays/play5.md

 - Escalation procedures

 ### Guidance to Consider
--	The project operations (Ops) team member communicates with colleagues of the Ministry DevOps & technical support team to educate other coworkers about the product’s shared documentation, tooling and outcomes from design review meetings
+-	The project operations (Ops) team member communicates with colleagues of the Ministry DevOps and technical support team to educate other coworkers about the product’s shared documentation, tooling and outcomes from design review meetings
--	The project’s source code repository (ex: GitHub) has a readme file with relevant procedures and links required to recreate the solution installation
+-	The project’s source code repository (ex: GitHub) has a README file with relevant procedures and links required to recreate the solution installation
 -	Make documentation easily locatable (Confluence, SharePoint, GitHub)
--	Create a product “runbook”
+-	Create a product "runbook"
 -	Integrate your solution into the Ministry logging and monitoring environment
 - [Google’s monitoring & logging patterns](https://cloud.google.com/solutions/hybrid-and-multi-cloud-monitoring-and-logging-patterns){:target="_blank"}
 - [Triage best practices](https://dzone.com/articles/agility-meets-process-how-to-triage-requests-to-ef){:target="_blank"}